Kevin O'Leary

-Terence Thomas Kevin O'Leary (born 9 July 1954), also known as Mr. Wonderful and Maple Man, is a Canadian businessman, investor, journalist, and television personality.
-From 2004 to 2014, he appeared on various Canadian television shows.
-These include the business news programmes SqueezePlay and The Lang and O'Leary Exchange, as well as the reality television shows Dragons' Den and Redemption Inc. In 2008, he appeared on Discovery Channel's Project Earth.
+Terrence Thomas Kevin O'Leary (born July 9, 1954), also known as Mr. Wonderful, is a Canadian businessman and television personality.
+From 2004 to 2014, he appeared on various Canadian television shows, including the business news programs SqueezePlay and The Lang and O'Leary Exchange, as well as the Canadian reality television shows Dragons' Den and Redemption Inc. In 2008, he appeared on Discovery Channel's Project Earth.
 Since 2009, he has appeared on Shark Tank, the American version of Dragons' Den.